unice thx giveback sale

 What is ombre?

-Ombre is also a French word that means “shade” or “shadow.”
+Ombre is also a French word that means shade or shadow.
 In the world of hair color, Ombre is a dramatic two-toned hair color effect that is generally darker at the top and lighter at the ends.
 Usually, the dark, top section is the natural hair color shade and the bottom section is lightened with hair lightener.
-Just like balayage, an ombré hairstyle can be of any color combination- brown, red, natural blonde, and even pink.
+Just like balayage, ombre hair can be of any color combination- brown, red, natural blonde, and even pink.

 It is also versatile and customizable.
 Ombre hairstyles look good on long and medium-length hair.
-Ombre wig color is also easy on the budget since it doesn’t require frequent touchups because the top section typically remains dark.
+Ombre wig color is also easy on the budget since it doesn't require frequent touchups, and the top section typically remains dark.

-Another version of ombré is called sombré.
-In a sombré hairstyle, the difference between the two tones is that one is softer.
+Another version of the ombre is called sombre.
+In a sombre hairstyle, the difference between the two tones is that one is softer.
 Another version is also known as color melting.
 In color melting, three hair color shades may be used on each strand, and each shade is blended with the side of the hair color brush to make them appear to be melting into each other.

 What about highlights?